DinoChiesa/Apigee-Cloud-Run-Authentication-Example/README.md

 The proxy uses these approaches:

-- passthrough - the call into Apigee must pass an Authorization header containing an ID Token; Apigee then relays that header to the upstream Cloud Run service.
+- **passthrough** - the call into Apigee must pass an Authorization header containing an ID Token; Apigee then relays that header to the upstream Cloud Run service.

-- platform authentication - the call into Apigee does not carry authentication.
+- **platform authentication** - the call into Apigee does not carry authentication.
 The Apigee proxy uses Apigee to automatically obtain an Identity token for use with the upstream Cloud Run service.

-- "impersonation" authentication - the proxy calls into the IAM credentials endpoint to "manually" obtain an Identity token for use with the upstream Cloud Run service.
+- **impersonated** authentication - the proxy calls into the IAM credentials endpoint to "manually" obtain an Identity token for a dynamically-specified service account for use with the upstream Cloud Run service.

-- "indirect" authentication - the proxy calls into Secret Manager to retrieve a key file for a 2nd service account, and then uses _that key_ to obtain an Identity token for use with the upstream Cloud Run service.
+- **indirect** authentication - the proxy calls into Secret Manager to retrieve a key file for a 2nd service account, and then uses _that key_ to create a signed request for an Identity token for use with the upstream Cloud Run service.

 None of these options use [IAP](https://cloud.google.com/security/products/iap?e=48754805&hl=en) in front of